michael105/slterm/README.md

 	with minimal external dependencies (Xlib, Xft, fontconfig and freetype).
    Descendant of st (suckless terminal), modified extensively.

-	VT100 compatible.
+	VT102 compatible.

-	The focus is on stability, performance, good rendering and VTx compatibility, for tabs or split screen I suggest to use either screen/tmux or i3(my recommendation)/dmux/tabbed.
+	The focus is on stability, performance, good rendering and VTx compatibility, for tabs or split screen I suggest to use either screen/tmux or i3(my recommendation)/herbstluft/tabbed.

 	Finally getting close to a first "stable" release.
 	Only things missing (imho) are history search and storing.
 	Should run stable, please open issues for any crashes.

-	The statically linked binary (slterm_linux_amd64) in "releases" should work for every 64bit linux with a running xorg xserver, and (surprisingly) doesn't need more memory than the shared executable.
+	The statically linked binary 'slterm_linux_amd64' in 'releases' should work for every 64bit linux with a running xorg xserver, and (surprisingly) doesn't need more memory than the shared executable.

 	Ram usage with an empty history buffer is about (virtual) 6MB + (resident) 4MB.

-	Packages for the latest release of ubuntu (linked shared) and a statically linked linked binary for all 64bit versions of debian/ubuntu/any distribution with .deb support is online under 'releases'.
+	Packages for the latest release of ubuntu (linked shared) and a statically linked linked binary package for all 64bit versions of debian/ubuntu/any distribution with .deb support are also in 'releases'.

 ##### Features